 - Application a software program or a group of software programs that are designed for the end-user. - Component a software program or a group of software programs that have an implementation of one or more capabilities.
-The most common components are Applications but the definition also includes cloud services, integration services, microservices and others. - Capability the expression or the definition of the Application's or Component ability to fulfill an organization core functions' performance.
-Mostly it is the main role and functionality of the Application or Component. - Requirements the requirement that the business defines for Applications, Components.
+The most common components are Applications but the definition also includes cloud services, integration services, microservices and others. - Capability ability of an application or component to carry out the fundamental functions required by an organization.
+These capabilities often represent key business processes, tasks, or data sources depending on the needs of the organization, usually it is the main role and functionality of the Application or Component. - Requirements the requirement that the business defines for Applications, Components.